Help! Why Don’t Edibles Get Me High?

 How long do edibles take to kick in?

-How long edibles take to work will depend on the concentration of cannabinoids, the type of edibles, and a range of biological factors.
-Edibles can take anywhere between 30 minutes and 2 hours to take effect.
-Most people feel effects within the first hour or so.
+How long edibles take to work will depend on the concentration of cannabinoids, the type of edibles, and a range of factors.
+Edibles can take anywhere between 30 minutes and 2 hours to take effect.3

 What is a safe THC limit for edibles?

 There’s no set rule for how much THC to put into edibles.
-It will depend heavily on the individual, with factors like tolerance and metabolism playing a major role.
-It’s recommended that beginners start out with between 2.5mg and 10mg of THC.
-If you’re not experienced with cannabis, 2.5mg might be a better starting place to avoid consuming too strong a dose.
-Once you’re comfortable with your dose after several sessions, you can gradually increase it.
+It will depend heavily on the individual, with factors like tolerance and metabolism playing a significant role.
+It’s recommended that beginners start out with between 2.5mg and 5mg of THC.
+If you’re not experienced with cannabis, 2.5mg might be a better-starting place to avoid consuming too strong a dose.
+Once you’re comfortable with your dose after several sessions, you can gradually increase it.3

 Are there foods or beverages I can take to enhance the high?